 - relationship between money and happiness

-- materialism and happiness
+- materialism happiness

 - money materialistic

-- happiness and materialism
+- money and materialism

 - characteristics of consumer materialistic people